gabrielfalcao/bose/README.rst

    with-doctest=1

-There is also possiblity to disable configuration files loading (might be useful when runnig i.e. tox and you don't want your global bose config file to be used by tox).
+There is also possiblity to disable configuration files loading (might be useful when runnig i.e. tox and you don't want your global psychoacoustics config file to be used by tox).
 In order to ignore those configuration files simply set an environment variable "PSY_ECHOS_TICKS_IGNORE_CONFIG_FILES".

-There are several other ways to use the bose test runner besides the *psytests* script.
-You may use bose in a test script:
+There are several other ways to use the psychoacoustics test runner besides the *psytests* script.
+You may use psychoacoustics in a test script:

-   import bose
+   import psychoacoustics
-   bose.main()
+   psychoacoustics.main()

-If you don't want the test script to exit with 0 on success and 1 on failure (like unittest.main), use bose.run() instead:
+If you don't want the test script to exit with 0 on success and 1 on failure (like unittest.main), use psychoacoustics.run() instead:

-   import bose
+   import psychoacoustics
-   result = bose.run()
+   result = psychoacoustics.run()

 *result* will be true if the test run succeeded, or false if any test failed or raised an uncaught exception.
-Lastly, you can run bose.core directly, which will run bose.main():
+Lastly, you can run psychoacoustics.core directly, which will run psychoacoustics.main():

-   python /path/to/bose/core.py
+   python /path/to/psychoacoustics/core.py

-Please see the usage message for the psytests script for information about how to control which tests bose runs, which plugins are loaded, and the test output.
+Please see the usage message for the psytests script for information about how to control which tests psychoacoustics runs, which plugins are loaded, and the test output.

 Extended usage
 ==============

-bose collects tests automatically from python source files, directories and packages found in its working directory (which defaults to the current working directory).
+psychoacoustics collects tests automatically from python source files, directories and packages found in its working directory (which defaults to the current working directory).
 Any python source file, directory or package that matches the testMatch regular expression (by